Bukit Dinding: 1883: The Gonggang Mines

 In 1883, tin mining activities flourished in a place called "Gonggang" located southwest of Bukit Dinding (around Jalan Jelatek - Kampung Datok Keramat - Setiawangsa area today).
 The mining areas expanded until further upstream of Sungai Bunus (around Wangsa Maju area today).
 This was conveyed by surveyor Mr. M'Carthy to the Superintendent of Public Works Department, Kuala Lumpur, Mr. H. F. Bellamy, when proposing a continuation of an existing road to connect to the upstream mines.
 Meanwhile, coffee plantations were being opened on a large scale in the same area, since the 1880s.
 However up until early 20th century, mining activities continued in the Gonggang area, and along Sungai Klang at the south and east side of Bukit Dinding.

 1888 (October): Opening of Hawthornden Estate

 In October 1888, an estate in "Ulu Gonggang", located at Batu 5 Jalan Pahang Kuala Lumpur (north of Gonggang mining areas) was opened by J. A. Toynbee, late manager of Weld's Hill Estate under Messrs.
 Hill and Rathborne.
 It is possible that this estate expanded to Batu 6 Jalan Pahang, and named "Hawthornden Estate".
 It later expanded further to the east/southeast, until eventually covering most of Bukit Dinding.

 1965 (September): Development of Part of Hawthornden Estate

-In 3rd September 1965, the federal government announced plans for a new township in Wardieburn Estate, which includes a small part of Hawthornden Estate.
+On 3 September 1965, the federal government announced plans for a new township in Wardieburn Estate, which includes a small part of Hawthornden Estate.
 This was most likely in Taman Bunga Raya area today.
 It was the earliest development in these areas, which did not expand further inland towards Bukit Dinding until the 1980s.